Maverick Sabre: Career

 On 25 July 2011, Sabre's first single "Let Me Go" was released and entered the UK chart at number 16.
 He released his debut album, Lonely Are The Brave, on 6 February 2012.
 He then released singles "I Need", "What Have I Done To You" and "No One".
 Sabre featured on a remix of his song "I Need" with rappers Chipmunk and Benny Banks.
 He then featured on the track "We'll Never Know" alongside rappers Akala and Logic.
 On 29 January 2012, Sabre appeared on the Sunday Night Sessions segment of The Late Show with Joanne Good on BBC London 94.9.

 Sabre appeared on the 2012 remake album Jeff Wayne's Musical Version of The War of the Worlds - The New Generation in the role of Parson Nathaniel.
 The role was performed by Jason Donovan in the 2012–2014 live shows.
 Around this time, Sabre started working with a teenage Jorja Smith and she became his protégé, who he ultimately introduced to the UK.

 On 9 April 2014, Sabre released a video for the single "Breathe".

 On 24 July 2014, Sabre released a video for the remix from "Emotion (Ain't Nobody)", featuring Chip, Devlin and George the Poet.

 The album was released on 31 October 2015.
 Sabre was also featured on the track "Carry Me Home" from Jorja Smith's album Project 11, released on 17 November 2016.

 On 22 March 2019, Sabre released his third studio album titled When I Wake Up on his own imprint FAMM.
 The record was promoted by the singles "Drifting", "Her Grace" (featuring Chronixx), "Slow Down"(featuring Jorja Smith) and "Glory".

 On 26 March 2020, "Glory" was featured on American medical drama Grey's Anatomy episode "Love of My Life".

 In June 2020, Sabre announced a new EP titled You Know How It Feels, scheduled to be released on 24 July 2020 via FAMM.
 The EP is promoted by lead single "Signs" released on 26 June.

 On 28 January 2022 Sabre released his fourth studio album Don't Forget to Look Up.

 Political views

 In November 2019, Sabre endorsed the Labour Party in the 2019 UK general election.
+In a 2022 interview with Hot Press, he opined that a lot of trust had been lost in the Irish government, and that anger should be directed upwards at the government rather than "the immigrant, or the person who's on benefits, or the single mum".